kerlin-lab/TStracker/src/TStracker/Readme.md

 ## Generating the project Visual Studio Solution
 - From Windows taskbar, Search and Run CMake GUI
 - Delete Cache by click on File -> Delete Cache on the top leftcorner
-- Redirect the "Where is the source code" box and "Where to build the binaries" box to the folder \HuanGUI\src\Windows\TStracker in this repository
+- Redirect the "Where is the source code" box and "Where to build the binaries" box to the folder \src\TStracker in this repository
 - Hit **Configure**
 - If the configuration window pops up, in the first box, select the Visual Studio version that is currently installed in your machine
 - The second box should be x64.
 Then hit OK